tomjoht/tomjoht.github.io/_publishingapidocs/publishingapidocs2_2.md

 Here are several design patterns with API doc sites:

-* One integrated website
+* Structure and templates
+* Website platform
 * Abundant code examples
 * Longish pages
-* Web access and availability
 * Interactive API explorers

 I'll explore each of these elements in depth in upcoming pages.